AllanOrt/image-in-terminal/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-See the full license in the LICENSE file or visit: https://www.gnu.org/licenses/gpl-3.0.html
+See the full license in the LICENSE file or visit https://www.gnu.org/licenses/gpl-3.0.html